PayFabric/Release-Notes/README.md

 **UPDATED.** Updated PayFabric login and access page UI to provide a modern look and feel.

-**REMOVED.** Removed and retired the legacy Cybersource SCMP Connector.
+**UPDATED.** Removed and retired the legacy Cybersource SCMP Connector.